chastell/suffragist/TUTORIAL.md

 end
 ```

-Create a new view, `cast.erb`, and put
+Create a new file in the `views` directory, `cast.erb`,
-there some HTML with embedded Ruby code:
+and put there some HTML with embedded Ruby code:

 ```ERb
 <!DOCTYPE html>